isabella232/BrightonR-ggplot-demo/Building-a-ggplot.md

 ![](Building-a-ggplot_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

 Great - this has also sorted out the axis ticks\!
+Although it has also messed up the x axis label.

 One thing I’m not so keen on is the high density of points at the bottom of the plot for all years, as the values are close together the points overlap so it’s hard to tell how many are *really* down there.

 One solution is to change our geom, `geom_jitter` will add some random noise to each observation to spread them out.
 Here we only want some horizontal jitter, any vertical jitter would change the value of `barrels` that we perceive for that point.
-We can control the amount of horizontal and vertical jitter using `height` and `width` respectively (I had to check the help file for that dw)
+We can control the amount of horizontal and vertical jitter using `height` and `width` respectively (I had to check the help file for that don’t worry).

 ``` r
 ggplot(data = beer_states,